-Non-Smoker: You will generally be classed as a nonsmoker if you have not smoked tobacco or any other substance for a continuous 12 month period.
-Some insurers include tobacco substitutes i.e. nicotine patches/gum and ecigarettes as smoking so you should check definitions prior to completing that section of the application.
+Non-Smoker: You will generally be classed as a nonsmoker if you have not smoked tobacco or any other substance for a continuous 12-month period.
+Some insurers include tobacco substitutes i.e., nicotine patches/gum and e-cigarettes as smoking, so you should check definitions prior to completing that section of the application.
 Premiums are higher for smokers.

 Occupation Category: Grouping together occupations with similar duties and risk levels.
 Higher risk occupations are likely to have higher premiums than lower risk occupations.
 Own Occupation: This relates to Total and Permanent Disability and some income protection definitions.
-To meet this definition you must be unable to perform your job due to an accident or illness and at least two medical practitioners (of which one is a specialist) have certified that you are unlikely ever to be able to work in your usual occupation.
+To meet this definition, you must be unable to perform the job you are in at the time of suffering an accident or illness, and at least two medical practitioners (of which one must be a specialist) have certified that you are unlikely ever to be able to work in your usual occupation again.

 Partial Benefit: Certain trauma events only result in a portion of the total insured sums being paid to you on diagnosis.
-This payment is deducted from the total sum insured e.g. coronary artery angioplasty and some carcinoma in situ.
+This payment is deducted from the total sum insured.
+For example, coronary artery angioplasty and some carcinoma in situ may only qualify for a partial benefit payment.